httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 received cookies as if the persistent-flag were set to false.
 Some popular user agents expose this functionality via "private browsing" mode
 {{Aggarwal2010}}.

+TODO: Update to indicate user agents should allow consent to be provided
+      per category, per domain, individually, or any combination thereof, either at the time of cookie receipt, or in advance via settings or other means.

 Some user agents provide users with the ability to approve individual writes to the cookie store.
 In many common usage scenarios, these controls generate a